 Following a reported ridesharing accident, the TNC must supply insurance information — including the driver's insurance information, the precise times the driver was active in the digital system, and list any other insurance company involved in the claim, such as the driver's own private insurance company.
 In addition, the TNC must immediately tell the accident victim or their Florida rideshare attorney the exclusions and limits of each policy involved in the individual accident claim.

 For the reasons listed above (and many more), we recommend consulting a ridesharing accident attorney to represent you against the company.
 At Tragos, Sartes & Tragos, our Lyft and Uber car accident lawyer can help give you peace of mind by fighting for the compensation and treatment you need.

 Our experienced Florida rideshare attorneys will help prove liability for your injuries and make sure you recover the maximum possible compensation for your:

 - Doctor bills

-- Lost wages
+- Lost wages and income

 - Pain and suffering